 SOME is also in need of the following items to help support our clients/residents:

-Other items include Depends, Ensure, board games, decks of cards, coloring books and supplies for children and adults, and journals.
+Other items include face masks (purchased or homemade), Depends, Ensure, board games, decks of cards, coloring books and supplies for children and adults, and journals.
 Items can be dropped off at 71 O Street, NW, Washington, DC 20001 on weekdays from 8:00am to 4:00pm or on weekends from 7:00am to 2:00pm.